Engaging with Meditative Inquiry in Teaching, Learning, & Research

 Ehaab D. Abdou is Assistant Professor of Global Studies and Social Entrepreneurship at the Department of Global Studies, Wilfrid Laurier University, Waterloo.
 His research seeks to promote the inclusion of marginalized narratives and perspectives, focusing on the inclusion of youths through avenues of social entrepreneurship and civil society at large, and traditionally marginalized perspectives and narratives in K-12 curricula and classrooms.
 Within the field of curriculum studies, his research aims at rendering K-12 school curricula more holistic and inclusive, especially of historically and systematically marginalized perspectives, narratives, and epistemologies.
 His research mainly focuses on the Canadian and Egyptian contexts.

+Reflecting on the Meditative Inquiry Volume in Relation to Contemplative Practices in the Classroom.
 Based on the invitation of the conference organizers, Ehaab will be sharing some reflections on the edited volume.
 He will also attempt to critically engage with it, especially based on his efforts to introduce contemplative practices from various wisdom traditions within his university teaching.

 Nayha Acharya is Assistant Professor at the Schulich School of Law, Dalhousie University (Canada).
 She completed her LLB at the University of Alberta, and her LLM and PhD (Law) at the Schulich School of Law.
 She teaches and researches in the areas of legal ethics, civil procedure, and alternative dispute resolution.
 She has published in several journals of interest to legal practitioners and academics as well as those in higher education, including Advocates’ Quarterly, Canadian Journal of Law and Jurisprudence, Queens’ Law Journal, Canadian Legal Education Annual Review, and Critical Education.
 In 2020–2021, she was awarded the Law Alumni Association & Law Students Society Award for Excellence in Teaching Law.